Multiloop functional renormalization group approach to quantum spin systems: Method

-Keeping only these sums, one significantly reduces the number of memory accesses in a numerical implementation of the method, since for a given set of frequency arguments for the two-particle vertex, only one function $\dot{Q}^{\Lambda}$ needs to be accessed instead of multiple kernels $\dot{K}^{\Lambda}$.
+Keeping only these sums, one significantly reduces the number of memory accesses in a numerical implementation of the method, since for a given set of frequency arguments, only one function $Q^{\Lambda}$ needs to be accessed instead of multiple kernels $K^{\Lambda}$.
 Another advantage of this definition is that the additional cost of extracting the asymptotic functions after computing limits of the flow \cite{WentzellAsymptotics} is avoided.